NANCY PENNINGTON MARKEY

 Kay was born and raised in Fayetteville, Arkansas and is a graduate of Fayetteville High School.
 She attended the University of Mississippi and the University of Arkansas before relocating to Connecticut where she studied creative writing under author and essayist Scott Bradfield at the University of Connecticut.

-Kay is the mother to two daughters, Laura and Gracie, and makes her home in Rogers, Arkansas.
+Kay is the mother to two daughters, Laura and Gracie, and makes her home in Fayetteville, Arkansas.